kingluddite/web-dev-notes/backend/node/004n-wes-bos-node/04-control-flow/02-flash-messages.md

 1. Save
 2. Run the server `$ npm start`
 2. View `http://localhost:7777/add` in browser
-3. Add a store
+3. Add a store by filling in the data fields
-4. Submit
+4. Click to submit the form
 5. You should see this

 ![success flash](https://i.imgur.com/b8JgbXE.png)